NFNChris/json-transmute/README.md

-# Json-Transmute - Simplify Your Data
+# Json-Transmute - Simplify Your Code

-Data returned by the multitude of services we consume is often needlessly complex for our own individual needs - particularly when it is first converted from XML.
-Simplify your data by defining JSON data maps that return only the data you need in common denominator formats.
-Includes support for [JSONPath](https://github.com/s3u/JSONPath) expressions.
+Simplify your code (and your data) by defining JSON data maps that return only the data you need in common denominator formats.

 ## Install